 Step 4.
 Recover The Lost Excel File

 When you find the lost Excel file, select it and click Recover, then it will be safely put back to your device.
 If your excels are corrupted but you still need them, this way also works to recover the corrupted excel files.

 Though AutoSave and AutoRecovery are great features; data recovery is also a good tool, they are just temporary remedies.
-A good habit of saving important data and an awareness of preparing backup of your Excell files can save you much trouble in the long run.
+A good habit of saving important data and an awareness of preparing a backup of your Excell files can save you much trouble in the long run.
 Follow our bonus tips on how to save Excel files.

 Shorten The Interval of Excel AutoSave

 The amount of new information that the recovered Excel file contains depends on how frequently Excel auto saves the file.
-If your file is set to be auto saved every 10 minutes, your newly input data of the last 8 minutes won't be contained when encountering a power failure or computer crash.
+If your file is set to be auto-saved every 10 minutes, your newly input data of the last 8 minutes won't be contained when encountering a power failure or computer crash.
 Therefore, to save as much information as possible, you can enter a small number in the minutes box.
 The more frequently your Excel worksheet is saved, the more chances you will recover a complete file.

 Backup Excel Files

 A less commonly known feature of Excel is Auto Backup.
-In fact, this is a very useful function, for it can not only help you avoid losing important data, it also allows you to have an access to the previously saved version of your workbook.
+In fact, this is a very useful function, for it can not only help you avoid losing important data, but it also allows you to have access to the previously saved version of your workbook.
 If you enable this function, the moment when you save the file, an Excel backup file will also be created with a ".xlk" extension.
 You don't have to worry that your file might disappear, for you can always refer to the backup.

 Since the backup file is always one version behind the current version, if you make a bunch of changes to the file, save it but suddenly change your mind and want to get back to the previous version, you could just open the backup file, too.
 This will save you much trouble of rewriting the data.